Mother mainly likes cake

 A thought catches her.
 She nods at me.

 ‘His godmother danced the salsa.
-Argentinian.
+She was Argentinian.
 It’s in their blood.’

 She’s confusing nachos with Naxos, salsa with tango and Cuba with Argentina.
-It is correct that my godmother was a chorus line dancer and married an Argentine, however, she was born in Croydon.
+However, she is right about my godmother who was a chorus line dancer and married an Argentine.
+However, she was born in Croydon not Buenos Aires.

 Sometimes this happens.
 Mother is a psychedelic signalman, who switches the points on the railway track, setting you off on a journey to an unknown destination.
 A simple conversation gets absurdly diverted.